Explore India from north to south, taking in Kerala, Mumbai, Varanasi, Delhi, Jaipur and Udaipur

 An outdoor swimming pool is set within the verdant gardens of the hotel and there is a spa offering Ayurvedic therapies for when you want to simply drift away.
 Once you’ve recharged your batteries, head out and explore Delhi – you’re ideally located on Janpath, just moments from the renowned shopping district of Connaught Place and a short rickshaw ride from India Gate.

-In complete contrast to the new city, the old city is a labyrinthine maze of lanes overhung by a tangled mass of electric wires.
+The old city is a labyrinthine maze of lanes overhung by a tangled mass of electric wires.
 Within this chaos lies a semblance of order – each lane in this area is dedicated to a particular item, rather like a department store.
 There are lanes selling bangles, grocers, items used in weddings, silverware, clothes, spices and shoes.
-Sharing the same space are vendors with carts selling a variety of items, street side dentists, natural healers and cobblers.
-The old city has space for all professions.
-You will explore the old city in cycle rickshaws and will also walk along some of the more interesting alleys.
+Sharing the same space are vendors with carts, street side dentists, natural healers and cobblers.
+Explore in cycle rickshaws and on foot, walking the alleys.

-Explore New Delhi, an area within Delhi built as the seat of the British Indian government in the early twentieth century.
-Much of the design was by architect Edwins Lutyens, and thus it is referred to as Lutyens' Delhi, who invented his own order of classical architecture.
-There are grand buildings, such as Rashtrapati Bhavan (formerly known as Viceroy’s House), as well as the Lutyens Bungalow Zone, a green area of residential buildings that has the most expensive real estate in India and possibly the world.
-You’ll also see Humayun's Tomb, built in 1570 as the first garden-tomb on the Indian subcontinent.
+New Delhi was built as the seat of the British Indian government in the early 20th century.
+The architect, Edwins Lutyens, invented his own order of classical architecture creating grand buildings, such as Rashtrapati Bhavan (formerly known as Viceroy’s House), as well as the Lutyens Bungalow Zone, a green area of residential buildings with the most expensive real estate in India.
+You’ll also see Humayun’s Tomb, built in 1570 as the first garden-tomb on the Indian subcontinent.

 Agra and the Taj Mahal